PixelerXd/ProfileThing/README.md

-- Wassup i am pixeler
+- Hey i am Pixeler
-- Currently learning c++
+- I have absolutely no idea what this thing does
-- I may publish something some time
+- But sure